Get in touch at or call 01765 640 564

 Contemporary house with a pitched gray timber facade, large glass walls, open living space, and a wooden deck surrounding a turquoise pool.

-As seen on Grand Designs: grey Siberian Larch cladding completing a stunning property.
+As seen on Grand Designs: grey Siberian larch cladding completing a stunning property

 Grey cladding: a versatile, grayscale, nature-inspired look

-Grey cladding can provide an ‘at-one-with-nature’ feel to your house or outdoor space.
 With the environment and sustainability as important as ever, spaces that connect closely with the outdoors and express its innate character are particularly on-trend, a theme that grey cladding achieves effortlessly.

 Modern two-story home with a stone base and light wood siding, large windows, and a curved driveway, set among a green lawn and shrubs under a blue sky.

-Thermo-Nordic Pine DTC47 profile cladding, factory coated with SiOO:X Light Grey finish.
+Thermo-Nordic pine DTC47 profile cladding, factory coated with SiOO:X Light Grey finish

-When exposed to the environment, untreated timber will lose its original colour and slowly turn to a silvery-grey, altering the look of the building or space it’s applied to.
-It is due to the effect of moisture and the sun’s ultraviolet light rays breaking down substances within the wood.
+When exposed to the environment, untreated timber will lose its original colour and slowly turn to a silvery-grey.

 Bright modern cafe interior through doorway: white bar with metal stools, woven pendant lights, wall art, shelves, and purple flowers in foreground.